How to Decorate with Winter Decorations for Christmas

 And then of course when I’m decorating for spring, I think about how it could carry over into summer.
 See how that works?

-Magnolia leaves: These are my latest obsession!
-I know that people have been using magnolia leaves in Christmas and winter decor for years, but I’ve never had a magnolia tree to use the leaves from, so I finally bought one this year from Magnolia Market.
-(Get a similar wreath here.)
+These are my latest obsession!
+I know that people have been using magnolia leaves in winter and Christmas decor for years.
+But I’ve never had a magnolia tree to use the leaves from, so I finally bought a Magnolia leaf wreath.
 I’m obsessed!

 I will be leaving my cathedral window and magnolia wreath out long after December 25th is over.
 I’ll take the “joy” sign, the stockings and Christmas art down and leave the rest in a simple, winter mantelscape.

-Greenery: I always love to decorate my home by bringing the outdoors in.
-And in the winter, branches from evergreen trees make a beautiful statement piece.
+I always love to decorate my home by bringing the outdoors in.
+And in the winter, evergreen branches make a beautiful statement with a natural element.
 I use a combination of real and faux greenery, but it’s all gorgeous!

-At my local hardware store, they have a box out front with free branches from their Christmas trees.
-I add them to my faux greenery garlands to make them look full and real.
+Tip: Go by your local hardware store, where they sell Christmas trees.
+Most stores have a box out front with free scrap branches.
+I will add them to my faux greenery garlands to make them look full and real.
 It works beautifully!

 And the bonus is that I can leave them up after Christmas.
-The above mantel is a perfect example of a wintery mantel that would work for Christmas and winter.
-Just add stockings for Christmas and then take them away for the new year!
+My above fireplace mantel is a perfect example of a wintery mantel that would work for Christmas and winter.
+Just change the art, remove the stockings and bows after Christmas, and you have a winter mantel!